folio-org/okapi/doc/security.md

 The examples above show various paths through Okapi's code.
 Here we summarize all operations Okapi needs to do:

- * Okapi checks that we have a X-Okapi-Tenant header, and that the tenant mentioned there does actually exist.
+ * Okapi checks that we have an X-Okapi-Tenant header, and that the tenant mentioned there does actually exist.
  * It builds a list of modules that serve that request, and that are enabled for the tenant.
 These will be sorted in order of the "level" in the RoutingEntry